slaclab/sdf-docs/interactive-compute.md

 Fill the rest of the form as you would for any provided Jupyter Instance and click "Launch".
 If you run into any issues, please see [Debugging your interactive session](#debugging).

-#### in a container
+#### In a container (such as Apptainer)

-Once you have built or pulled a container image on SDF (see [Software/Apptainer](software.md#apptainer) page for more information on how to do that), ensuring that you have the `jupyter[lab]` binary in the image's `PATH`, go to the [Jupyter portal](/pun/sys/dashboard/batch_connect/sys/slac-ood-jupyter/session_contexts/new ':ignore'), select "Custom Apptainer Image" from the "Jupyter Instance" dropown menu.
+Once you have built or pulled an Apptainer or other OCI container image on SDF (see [Software/Apptainer](software.md#apptainer) page for more information on how to do that), ensuring that you have the `jupyter[lab]` binary in the image's `PATH`, go to the [Jupyter portal](/pun/sys/dashboard/batch_connect/sys/slac-ood-jupyter/session_contexts/new ':ignore'), select "Custom Apptainer Image" from the "Jupyter Instance" dropown menu.
 Then modify the text in the "Commands to initiate Jupyter":
 ```bash
 export APPTAINER_IMAGE_PATH=<path to apptainer image>
 function jupyter() {